Lizzo: 2019–2020: Career breakthrough and Cuz I Love You

-2020–present: Special
+2021–2024: Special

-In August 2020, Lizzo signed a production deal with Amazon Studios to develop new projects with them.
-Her first project was an unscripted reality competition series called Lizzo's Watch Out for the Big Grrrls.
-The show premiered on March 24, 2022.

-On August 2, 2021, Lizzo announced the beginning of a "new era" with the song "Rumors", which was released on August 13, 2021.
-In an interview with Variety, Lizzo stated at the time that her upcoming album will be "a love album" and "one of the most musically badass, daring and sophisticated bodies of work I've done to date."
-The album was expected to release in late 2022, though at the time of the interview Lizzo had not finished it yet.
+On August 2, 2021, Lizzo announced the beginning of a "new era" with the song "Rumors", which was released on August 13.
+In an interview with Variety, Lizzo said her upcoming album would be "a love album" and "one of the most musically badass, daring and sophisticated bodies of work I've done to date."
+The album was expected to be released in late 2022, though at the time of the interview Lizzo had not finished it yet.
 On March 23, 2022, Lizzo announced the single "About Damn Time" was to be released on April 14.
 After the song's release, Lizzo revealed the title for her fourth album, Special, and announced a release date of July 15.

-She returned to Saturday Night Live, pulling double duty as host and musical guest for the April 16, 2022, episode.
+She returned to Saturday Night Live as host and musical guest for the April 16, 2022, episode.
 On June 10, 2022, Lizzo released "Grrrls", the first promotional single from Special.
-The song's lyrics generated controversy because of the inclusion of the word spaz.
+The song's lyrics generated controversy because of the inclusion of the word "spaz".
 The line was eventually replaced with "hold me back", following a statement from Lizzo where she commented that "as a fat black woman in America, I've had many hurtful words used against me so I understand the power words can have (whether intentionally or in my case, unintentionally)".

-On July 15, 2022, Lizzo released her fourth studio album Special, which earned acclaim from music critics upon its release.
+On July 15, 2022, Lizzo released her fourth studio album, Special, which earned acclaim from music critics upon its release.
 Lizzoverse, an accompanying immersive cosmic light show experience set to Special, took place in New York City's Cipriani 25 Broadway and was livestreamed on Twitch.
-Following the release of Special, "About Damn Time" reached number one on the Billboard Hot 100 chart, maintaining the position for two weeks.
-In February 2022, "About Damn Time" won the coveted "Record of the Year" at the 65th Annual Grammy Awards, making Lizzo's first win in the major categories.
+Following the release of Special, "About Damn Time" reached number one on the Billboard Hot 100 chart and maintained the position for two weeks.
+In February 2023, "About Damn Time" won the coveted "Record of the Year" at the 65th Annual Grammy Awards, making Lizzo's first win in the major categories.